breanna-n-harris/Harris-lab-website/content/home/welcome.md

 Welcome to the **Harris Lab** at Texas Tech University!
 We study the interaction among hormones, behaviors, and stressors in a variety of critters.
 The lab is run by Dr. Breanna Harris and students play a large and important role on our team.
 Come see what we've been up to!

 Looking for a spot on the team?
-Dr. Harris **does** plant to take 1-2 graduate students for fall 2023.
+Dr. Harris **does** plan to take 1-2 graduate students for fall 2023.
 All undergraduate spots are currenlty full, but I am looking for ~30 students to serve as Undergraduate Learning Assistants for Anatomy & Physiology II in spring 2023.
 See News tab for details.